Case #68 answer

 2) at a reach mark boat 'a' (me) approaches on starboard in a dying breeze and gybes for the mark around 2 - 3 boat lengths away.
 By the time she is about 1 boat length or less from it (moving very slowly in the dying breeze) other boats now come in on starboard tack with good pressure in fresh breeze and claiming "room" and overlap (from miles away).
 Should they get it?

-The Overlap definition states: Clear Astern and Clear Ahead; Overlap One boat is clear astern of another when her hull and equipment in normal position are behind a line abeam from the aftermost point of the other boat's hull and equipment in normal position.
+Clear Astern and Clear Ahead; Overlap One boat is clear astern of another when her hull and equipment in normal position are behind a line abeam from the aftermost point of the other boat's hull and equipment in normal position.
 The other boat is clear ahead.
-They overlap when neither is clear astern or when a boat between them overlaps both.
-These terms do not apply to boats on opposite tacks unless rule 18 applies.
+They overlap when neither is clear astern.
+However, they also overlap when a boat between them overlaps both.
+These terms always apply to boats on the same tack.
+They do not apply to boats on opposite tacks unless rule 18 applies or both boats are sailing more than ninety degrees from the true wind.

 You'll notice that there is no distance limitation on this.
-Strategically, what this means is that you want to make every effort to be in the Two-Length Circle before bearing away and giving everyone and his brother an overlap, especially if you will be very slow after the gybe (very light winds, going up-current).
+Strategically, what this means is that you want to make every effort to be in the Zone before bearing away and giving everyone and his brother an overlap, especially if you will be very slow after the gybe (very light winds, going up-current).

 On the second issue, I gave them room although I wasn't sure they were entitled because they had been so far away when I gybed.